cbrennanpoole/Qualitative-Self/README.md

 `LOGISTICS COORDINATOR`
 Virtual | Oct 2017 – Jan 2018

-1. Virtual work environment encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.
+1. **Virtual work environment** encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.
-2. Serve as advocate for customer;
+2. **Serve** as advocate for customer;
-3. Field inbound calls from Amazon Flex Delivery Partners;
+3. **Field inbound calls** from Amazon Flex Delivery Partners;
-4. Map progress,
+4. **Map progress**.
-5. Navigate and troubleshoot variables;
+5. **Navigate and troubleshoot variables**.
-6. Guide, and encourage 100% successful delivery of Amazon goods and services.
+6. **Guide, and encourage 100% successful delivery of Amazon goods and services**.
-7. Forge concrete customer and team partnerships owning he Customer-Centric process.

----

 ### Shared Awards :
 `Teamwork` makes the `Dreamwork`